EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

 ===========
 The techno-data includes the techno-economic characteristics of each technology such as capital, fixed and variable cost, lifetime, utilisation factor.
-The techno-data should to follow the structure reported in the table although the column order is not important and additional input data could be also read through this format.
+The techno-data should follow the structure reported in the table.
+The column order is not important and additional input data can alsobe read in this format.
 In the table, the electric boiler used in households is taken as an example for a generic region, region1.